tawfeeq6719/RIS-UAV-Aided-RSMA-system-for-6G-communication-using-deep-neural-network/README.md

 1.)
 This is my B.tech final year project .

 2.)
-In this project , I have introduced a DNN model to predict outage probability for corresponding SINR ( signal to Noise ratio ) with better accuracy compared to the DNN model that were introduced earlier .
+In this project , I have introduced a DNN(deep nural network) model to predict outage probability for corresponding SINR ( signal to Noise ratio ) with better accuracy compared to the DNN model that were introduced earlier .

 3.) this are the performance metrics of my DNN model :